davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 It's at this point that it really starts to feel like the problem is just getting pushed back.
-Where once we had the problem of determining when a unit of code did to much, now we have the problem of determining just what "roles" there are for a person or multiple people to occupy.
+Where once we had the problem of determining when a unit of code did too much, now we have the problem of determining just what "roles" there are for a person or multiple people to occupy.
 If this new problem were any more tractable than the former, I'd have no complaints.
 But, it isn't.